input-output-hk/partner-chains-smart-contracts/docs/SIPs/10-GeneralDataBridge.md

 ### Upwards (Sidechain to Mainchain)

 Similarly to token transfer from sidechain to mainchain, data transfer will also require a sidechain certificate.
-We will simply modify the token name of`SCToken` which is included in each leaf nodes of the Merkle tree (`MerkleTreeEntry`) such that it can not only accept tokens, but arbitrary data as well (not at the same time).
+So, we will create a new token, `SidechainMessageToken`,
+which may be claimed with arbitrary data in the leaf nodes (`MerkleTreeEntry`s) of a signed Merkle tree.
 With this change, the workflow will be identical to token transfers:

 1. Pending data transfers are accumulated into a Merkle tree
 2. Merkle root inserted to the Mainchain
 3. Data is claimed (anyone can claim)

-In [SIP 9 - Generalizing Token Transfer][generalizedtransfer] we have introduced changes to the Merkle tree entry, generalising it in a way that it can handle different kinds of transfers.
-By this simple change, the same MerkleTreeEntry can be used for signed data transfer.
+Recall in [SIP 9 - Generalizing Token Transfer][generalizedtransfer] we have introduced a method to make changes to Merkle tree entries so that it can be generalized to handle different kinds of transfers.
+With these ideas, we modify the `MerkleTreeEntry` data type to support signed data transfer as follows.

 ```haskell
 data MerkleTreeEntry